 - Necromancer: Curwen and his two associates in Prague and Transylvania.
 Charles also dabbles in this.

 - Nothing Is Scarier: We never get a good look at the mutants in the pit or the Sealed Good in a Can nor a detailed account of what happened when Joseph died in the raid.

-- Our Vampires Are Different: They're necromancers, though one of them does live in Transylvania.
+- Our Vampires Are Different: They're necromancers, who have to practice vampirism for some months after they've been reanimated in order to become fully alive again.
+One of them does live in Transylvania.

 - Purple Prose: Becomes a plot point: Willett notices that post-madness Charles's speech is significantly purplier than everyone else's, leading him to realize that Charles has been killed and replaced by his centuries-old ancestor.